algorandfoundation/puya/docs/lg-arc4.md

 **Type:** `algopy.arc4.Struct`
 **Encoding:** See [ARC4 Container Packing](#ARC4-Container-Packing)
-**Native equivalent:** _none_
+**Native equivalent:** `typing.NamedTuple`

-ARC4 Structs are mutable named tuples.
+ARC4 Structs are named tuples.
+The class keyword `frozen` can be used to indicate if a struct can be mutated.
 Items can be accessed and mutated via names instead of indexes.
+Structs do not have a `.native` property, but a NamedTuple can be used in ABI methods are will be encoded/decode to an ARC4 struct automatically.

 ```python
 import typing